strath-ace/smart-o2c/README.md

 Note to developers
 ------------
-Each function should include the standard header for documentation
+Each new method should include the standard header for documentation
 ```
 %% myfunction: brief function description
 % Extensive function description